Affine Grassmannians and the geometric Satake in mixed characteristic: Introduction

 \subsection{Acknowledgement}

-An ongoing project with L. Xiao is the main motivation to develop the theories in the current paper.
+An ongoing project with L. Xiao is the main motivation of the current paper.
 The author thanks him cordially for the collaboration.
-The author also thanks B. Conrad, V. Drinfeld, B. Elias, A. de Jong, X. He, J. Kamnitzer, G. Pappas and Z. Yun for useful discusssions and comments.
+The author also thanks B. Bhatt, B. Conrad, V. Drinfeld, B. Elias, A. de Jong, X. He, J. Kamnitzer, L. Moret-Bailly, G. Pappas, P. Scholze and Z. Yun for useful discussions and comments.
 He in particular would like to thank J. Kamnitzer for pointing out a serious mistake in an early draft of the paper.
-The author is partially supported by NSF grant DMS-1001280/1313894 and DMS-1303296 and the AMS Centennial Fellowship.
+The author is partially supported by NSF grant DMS-1001280/1313894 and DMS-1303296/1535464 and the AMS Centennial Fellowship.